My sleeping bag is hands down my most treasured piece of camping gear.

 The North Rim is a mummy-shaped sleeping bag as opposed to the rectangular shape of most Coleman bags.

-The shape does a better job at keeping air trapped around your body to keep you warm.
+The shape does a good job of keeping air trapped around your body to keep you warm.

-You lose a lot of heat through your head, so a hood with a drawstring cord is a must if you’re camping in cold weather.
+You lose a lot of heat through your head, so a hood with a drawstring cord is necessary if you’re camping in cold weather.

-Baffles around the neck and along the zip also make sure that warm air stays in the bag rather than leaking out.
+Baffles around the neck and along the zip also ensure that warm air stays in the bag rather than leaking out.

 The North Rim is rated for temperatures between 0°F and 10°F (-18°C – -12°C).